secureoptions/threshold/README.md

    Default is 3.
 The number of consective pings that must fail response from target before triggering action.
 If using with TCP handshakes (-P), it's the number of consecutive handshakes that must fail.

 __-d | --destination__<br />
    The target host IP or DNS hostname that you want to monitor.
-If this host becomes unresponsive for the parameters you define, then the action (-a) is taken
+If this host becomes unresponsive for the parameters you define, then the action (-a) is taken. __Important Note:__ if you use a prefix of http:// or https:// the monitor will attempt to download the URL page which you define in destination (ie. http://mywebsite.com/somelargefile.zip).
+When doing a file transfer all other arguments are ignored except for -a, -t, and -b.
+You can define (-t) which tells how long in seconds a transfer has to complete before triggering an action (default is 60). (-b) can be used to define a backoff interval in seconds between downloads.
+This is sometimes necessary when using with webservers that subsequent throttle web requests for security.

 __-i | --interval__<br />
    Default is 5.
 The interval in seconds that you want to send out a single ping.
 If used with TCP (-P) the interval in seconds that TCP handshakes will be initiated